The Centre and its Mission

 About the Centre

-The Robert Schuman Centre for Advanced Studies - which takes its name from Robert Schuman, one of the founding fathers of the European Communities - is an inter-disciplinary research centre at the heart of the European University Institute (EUI).
-It was established in 1992 to complement the four EUI disciplinary departments (Economics, History and Civilization, Law, Political and Social Sciences) with the vocation of being involved in both basic and policy research, collaborating with other centres of excellence in Europe, providing opportunities for young scholars and promoting dialogue with the world of practice.
+The Robert Schuman Centre - which takes its name from Robert Schuman, one of the founding fathers of the European Communities - is an inter-disciplinary research centre at the heart of the European University Institute (EUI).
+It was established in 1992 to complement the four EUI disciplinary departments (Economics, History and Civilization, Law, Political and Social Sciences) with the mission to be involved in both basic and policy research, collaborate with other centres of excellence in Europe and globally, provide opportunities for young scholars and promoting dialogue with the world of practice.

 The goal of the Centre is to maintain an environment and support structure that fosters intellectual curiosity and excellent research.
 The research agenda of the Centre is currently guided by three major themes:

 The Centre draws its income from a variety of sources, with around two thirds from externally funded grants.
 The Centre competes actively for prestigious research grants such as European Research Council and Marie Curie, and co-ordinates or participates in many Horizon 2020 projects.
-Some of Schuman’s research activities are organised in programmes, including the Global Governance Programme, the Mediterranean Programme, the Migration Policy Centre, the Florence School of Regulation, the Middle East Directions programme and the Florence School of Banking and Finance.
+The Robert Schuman Centre is home to several research programmes: the Global Governance Programme, the European Governance and Politics Programme, the Migration Policy Centre, the Florence School of Regulation, the Middle East Directions Programme, the Florence School of Banking and Finance and the Centre for Judicial Cooperation.

 Today the ‘Schuman community’ consists of Schuman Chairs, Joint Chairs, Part-time and Full-time Professors, Post-doctoral Fellows, Visiting Fellows, Research Fellows and Assistants and Administrative Staff.
 Its staffing level ranges from 140 to 180 depending on the needs of its programmes and projects.